How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Honey Bee

-The aim at this stage if for delegates to define what great looks like, before they get into where they are now, and all the issues they’re experiencing.
+The aim at this stage is for delegates to define what great looks like.
+Do this early, before they get into where they are now, and all the issues they’re experiencing.

-Ask your delegates to collaborate in small groups to think of and draw a metaphor poster that represents their vision for how they want to be, as a high-performing team.
+Ask your delegates to collaborate in small groups to think of and draw a metaphor poster.
+The metaphor should represent their vision for how they want to be, as a high-performing team.

-When they have done that, ask them to stick that on the wall, and then move on straightaway – with no plenary feedback or discussion about what they have just done – to doing exactly the same activity, but this time drawing a metaphor poster for how they see the team right now.
+When they have done their poster, ask them to stick that on the wall.
+Then move on straightaway – with no plenary feedback or discussion about what they have just done.
+This time, they will to do exactly the same activity, but for how they see the team right now.

 What metaphor represents where we are right now?

-This second metaphor is something that really represents how they feel about working in that particular team and the relationships inside the team.
+This second metaphor is something that represents how they feel about working in the team and the relationships within it.

-Again, there will be problem solving, the drawing, they use different parts of their minds.
-They are needing to have conversations about what a good metaphor would be and why, and opening up conversations around how they see things and what life is like being in that team right now.
+Again, there will be problem solving, drawing, using different parts of their minds.
+They’ll need to have conversations about what a good metaphor would be and why.
+It opens up conversations around how they see things and what life is like being in that team right now.

 Why are we here?